 MORE RESOURCES TO CHECK OUT

-If you enjoyed this article about lesser known bible characters, check out these resources.
+If you found this article about lesser known bible characters helpful, check out these resources.

 - New International Encyclopedia of Bible Characters, edited by Paul D. Gardner